Abhi1226L/Greeting/README.md

 # Greeting

 This program is designed to greet the user based on the current time of day.
 It provides personalized messages, including a time-specific greeting and a respectful acknowledgment of the user's gender.
-Below is the detailed description of the code and how to use it.

 ##  Code Explanation